openresty/lua-resty-limit-traffic/lib/resty/limit/count.md

 as the key so that we limit rate per host name.
 Otherwise, we can also use the authorization header value as the key so that we can set a rate for individual user.

-    Please note that this module does not prefix nor suffix the user key so it is the user's responsibility to ensure the key is unique in the `lua_shared_dict` shm zone).
+    Please note that this module does not prefix nor suffix the user key so it is the user's responsibility to ensure the key is unique in the `lua_shared_dict` shm zone.
 * `commit` is a boolean value.
 If set to `true`, the object will actually record the event in the shm zone backing the current object; otherwise it would just be a "dry run" (which is the default).